How Ex certified robots are finding a niche in remote and hazardous oil and gas sites

 The first generation robot (left) was called Sensabot.
 It was developed by the National Robotics Engineering Centre (NREC) at Carnegie Mellon University and was amazingly successful for a first attempt.
 It was still being driven years later and has the honour of being signed by US President Obama, UK Prime Minister Cameron, and Kazakh President Nazarbayov.
 However it also demonstrated the challenges of certifying such a complex electrical machine for use in potentially explosive environments.
 The over-pressure approach (Ex “p”) worked, but was unsuitable for use without regular human intervention.
 The pressure regulation system was complex, the over-pressured compartment leaked, and topping up the pressure tank was impractical.

 Sensabot Mark 2 (below) tackled this challenge head-on.
 Instead of over-pressure it used a wide range of protection methods especially Ex “d”, Ex “e”, and Ex “i”.
-This resulted in a hugely complex certification programme for Shell, who had taken over the project from NREC.
+This resulted in a hugely complex certification programme for Shell, who had licensed the technology from NREC.
 UL LLC, the certification body, ultimately issued 13 new IECEx certificates for the robot which in 2016 became the first remotely operated resident robot certified for use in potentially explosive environments.
 Sensabot Mark 2 is now with the customer, NCOC, in Kazakhstan.
 It has continued the tradition of attracting attention.
 In 2017 the development team was awarded Shell’s Excellence Award for Technology and Innovation.

 Part of Sensabot Mark 2’s complexity stemmed from its extensive functionality: